Can You Sell a House With a Lien On It? Tips From Big State Home Buyers

 Are you thinking about moving, but you have a lien on your house and you’re not sure what to do?
 Well, we have good news: a house can in fact be sold “as is” when there is a lien or judgement against the property or seller.
-We’ve helped thousands of homeowners sell their property with liens, so we know from experience.
+We’ve walked thousands of homeowners through this whole process, from educating them on what a lien on a house is, to the end goal of selling a property with liens, so we know from experience.
 Every title problem is solvable – all you need is a little imagination and a lot of practice.
 Even if the debt actually exceeds the property value you can still sell a house with a lien on it.

 First, start with an expert who can contact the lien holder to negotiate for a partial or full release of the lien.
 Judgements from creditors are rarely set in stone: smart lien holders will always take something rather than nothing – you just need to make sure you know your rights and that you don’t give creditors more information than they need.